-The Institute of Archaeology continues to be a world-leading centre of global research in archaeology, cultural heritage and museum studies, as evidenced by the astounding scope of research projects currently engaged in by Institute staff.
-Below, some 163 ongoing projects are outlined and plotted on a world (see Figure 1, p.
-56) and regional (see Figures 2 to 7, pp. 57-74) maps, showcasing the span of research.
-Of these, 16 projects are currently being undertaking in Africa, 15 across the Americas, 50 in Britain and Ireland, 25 in continental Europe, 37 in the Middle East, North, South and East Asia and four in Southeast Asia and Oceania.
-There are also 16 ongoing projects with a broader theoretical or conceptual focus - or which are more international in scope - which cannot be regionally situated and are thus not included on these maps.
-However, details are provided in the 'International and non-geographical projects' section (pp. 75-77).
-Further details of all the projects included here are available through the Institute's website, either through individual staff pages or, for information, on the Institute's various research centres, research networks and research themes; see the Institute's Research Directory.
+The Institute continues to be a leading centre of global research in archaeology, cultural heritage and museum studies, as evidenced by the scope of research projects currently engaged in by Institute staff.
+Below, some 161 ongoing projects are outlined and plotted onto world (Figure 1, p.
+55) and regional (Figures 2-7, pp. 57-73) maps, showcasing the span of research.
+Of these, 17 projects are currently being undertaken in Africa, 14 across the Americas, 52 in Britain and Ireland, 24 in continental Europe, 36 in the Middle East, North, South and East Asia and three in Southeast Asia and Oceania.
+There are also 17 ongoing projects with a broader theoretical or conceptual focus - or which are more international in scope - which cannot be regionally situated and are thus not included on these maps.
+However, details are provided at the end of this article in the 'International and non-geographical projects' section (pp. 74-76).
+Further details of all the projects included here are available through the Institute's website, either on individual staff pages or, for information on the Institute's various research centres, research networks and research themes, see the Institute's Research Directory.1 south-up orientation introduced last year is retained.
+Brief explanatory notes were also provided last year to explain the rationale behind choices of map projection and orientation (Kratimenos 2022).